NoriSte/reactjsday-2019-testing-course/book/what-is-a-test.md

 # What is a test?

-TODO: transform this file into some slides and complete writing it
 TODO: speak about the hooks, only, skip, the testing anatomy etc.

 A test is code that throws an error when the actual result of something does not match the expected output.